 Historically, the fundamental criterion desired in the selection of a model organism has been to identify those species whose gene expression is particularly easy to observe.
 During the time period where analysis of genetic traits primarily relied on direct observation of phenotypic variations in large populations of individuals, the fruit fly was chosen as a model organism because of its ease of observation and high reproductive rate.
 Mice and rats (Rattus norvegicus) were subsequently chosen as mammalian models because they also have a high reproductive rate and are small enough to study in a laboratory setting.
 It is also important to note that each of these species was well researched prior to their adoption by the scientific community as model organisms.
 Status as a “model organism” was only achieved after sufficient evidence supported the notion that a given species could be used to study patterns of genetic inheritance and expression, and thus could be used to infer knowledge about human genetics.

 An important consideration in comparative genomics for utility in human health studies is the feasibility of using model organisms to model human disease.
 Both M. musculus and R. norvegicus have proven to be useful tools in modeling human diseases with a high degree of relevance [11,12].
 This can be illustrated through the study of gene homology, where more closely related species share more gene sequence features that may be involved in similar functions.
 Therefore, species that are evolutionarily close ancestors often share many gene homologues with one another.
-It is for this reason that mammalian model species share more homologies with humans than species elsewhere in the tree of life, and are often more useful in comparative genomics studies.
+It is for this reason that mammalian model species generally share more homologies with humans than species elsewhere in the tree of life, and are thus often more useful in comparative genomics studies.
 For example, many monogenic diseases have clear gene homologues shared between mice and humans, including: achondroplasia [13], polydactyly [14], Li-Fraumeni syndrome [15], cystic fibrosis [16], and sickle cell anemia [17].
 The majority of diseases that have been successfully modeled and studied to date are those that are due to monogenic traits.
 This stands in opposition to diseases influenced by complex networks of genes, known as multigenic traits, where the interaction of numerous polymorphic genes may result in a disease phenotype.
 Studying this type of genetic influence on disease is significantly more complex [18].

 CURRENT STATE OF MODEL ORGANISMS IN BIOMEDICAL RESEARCH

 The currently accepted model organisms have been of great use in modeling human genetics and disease expression; however, this set of species may not necessarily reflect the full complement of available knowledge.
 Amidst some discussion for alternative model organisms (e.g., dogs [19]), the list of model organisms used in biomedical research has generally remained the same for decades.
 However, the selection of these model organisms predates the biotechnology advances that have enabled the generation of “-omics”-based information that can be leveraged about a wider range of organisms.
-Thus, the unprecedented growth in –omics data places the scientific community in a position to explore the potential of additional model organisms.
+Thus, the unprecedented growth in –omics data (e.g., as shown in Figure 1, the growth in completed genomes as grown exponentially in recent years) places the scientific community in a position to explore the potential of additional model organisms.